 In 1593, Marlowe wrote a manuscript that pointed out (what he considered to be) inconsistencies in the Bible, and he fell under the suspicion of heresy.
 Another contemporary of Shakespeare's, and Marlowe's roommate, Thomas Kyd, was tortured into giving evidence against him.
 On Sunday 20 May, Marlowe was arrested for the crime of being an atheist – the penalty for which being burned at the stake.
 He was, however, released on the condition that he reported each day to a court officer.

 No one quite knows how Marlowe died.
 On 30 May 1593, Marlowe had dinner with Ingram Frizer, another 'secret' government employee in a lodging place in Deptford.
 A fight broke out between the two men over the bill, and Marlowe was supposedly stabbed to death by Frizer.
-Other theories about his death include speculation that Queen Elizabeth I ordered his death four days before he was killed; that he was meeting with three government agents who were paid assassins; and finally, that Marlowe faked his own death and fled the country, later writing plays under a pseudonym – 'William Shakespeare'.
+Other theories about his death include speculation that Queen Elizabeth I had ordered his death four days before he was killed; that he was meeting with three government agents who were paid assassins; and finally, that Marlowe faked his own death and fled the country, later writing plays under a pseudonym – 'William Shakespeare'.